Applications are now closed

-Applications are now open for the 2023 ECORD Summer School: From Greenhouse to Icehouse – The Cenozoic Arctic Ocean and (global) Climate History, taking place from 4-13 September 2023 at the at the MARUM – Center for Marine Environmental Sciences and the IODP Bremen Core Repository, University of Bremen, Germany.
+The 2023 ECORD Summer School: From Greenhouse to Icehouse – The Cenozoic Arctic Ocean and (global) Climate History, takes place from 4-15 September 2023 at the at the MARUM – Center for Marine Environmental Sciences and the IODP Bremen Core Repository, University of Bremen, Germany.

 Australian and New Zealand IODP Consortium (ANZIC) will cover the travel cost, accommodation, food and course participation fee for one accepted Australian participant from ANZIC member institutions.
 You will need to obtain travel insurance from your home institutions.

 The primary goal is to connect early career researchers (PhD students and Postdocs) with IODP at an early stage of their career, inform them about the exciting research within IODP, and prepare them for future participation in IODP expeditions.
 Such training will be achieved by taking the summer school participants on a ‘shipboard simulation’ where they are familiarised with a wide spectrum of state-of-the-art analytical technologies and core description and scanning methods according to the high standards of IODP expeditions.
 In addition, the thematic topic of the summer school will be reviewed by various scientific lectures by the leading experts in the field.

 The Arctic Ocean – characterised by strong seasonal forcing and variability in runoff, sea-ice formation, sunlight, and related biological productivity – is (in real time) and was (over historic and geologic time scales) subject to rapid and dramatic change.
 Due to complex feedback processes collectively known as ‘polar amplification’, the Arctic is both a contributor of climate change and a region that will be most affected by global warming.